manikantapindi99/portfolio_java_Developer/README.md

-# Chelsea Tolnai - Full Stack Web Developer
+# Manikanta Pindi - Full Stack Web Developer

 I am a Full Stack Web Developer currently located in Rhode Island.
 This is my personal portfolio website that showcases my experience, education, recent projects, technical skill stack, contact information, and a little bit more about me.